From tiny bytes to terabytes of information — how to upload them all to your Google Drive.

 Google API — customizable upload for large volumes of info

 Here’s where Google API can help.
-Google Workspace customers can use it to upload, edit, and remove a large number of files in batch.
-In particular, it helps to perform a Resumable Upload — this allows you to resume your upload after there was an interruption in the flow of data due to communication failure.
-And that saves you the trouble of restarting your upload from the beginning.
+Google Workspace customers can use it to upload, edit, and remove a large number of files in batches.
+Resumable Upload is extremely helpful as it allows you to resume your upload after there was an interruption in the flow of data due to communication failure.

-However, you should bear in mind that using Google API involves some programming skills.
-If you want to avoid this, think about employing third-party utilities for your bulk upload to Google Drive.
+However, you should keep in mind that using Google API involves some programming skills.
+If you want to avoid this, think about using third-party utilities for your bulk upload to Google Drive.
 With this short list, you’ll know where to start with:

 - Pics.io migration service will help you move as much info as you need.
 The tool migrates 4 GB per minute.
 Plus, it can move your metadata, keywords, file descriptions, etc;